 - The container must have ventilation on all sides for international travel and three sides minimum for domestic travel.

 - The Container must have LIVE ANIMAL stickers on the top and sides in letters at least one inch tall.

-- The container must be identified with your pet’s name and owner’s contact information.
+- The container must have the pet’s name and owner’s contact information on it.
 The best way to do this is to attach your pet’s information to the outside of the crate.